Eat & Drink

 Harry & Lola’s

 Harry & Lola’s is home to four different Lola Bowls made with Macqui Berry — similar to açai, grown in Chile, drenched in anti-oxidants, and oh-so-delicious.
-Take your pick between the Mima, Park Road, Cha Chai, and Coyo Bowl.
+Take your pick between the Mima, Park Road, and Cha Cha bowls – all of which are dairy free.

 Where: 96 Creek Reserve Rd, Speers Point